-Hiking is one of life’s great joys.
+Hiking is one of life’s greatest joys.
+It helps you not only to stay fit and healthy but also to explore beautiful landscapes.
 You might also want to check our guided hikes in Switzerland to even push further your experience.

 Fresh air, nature, exercise and good friends.
 It’s difficult to imagine anything better.
 Our guided hikes in Switzerland is really the best way to enjoy your weekend or your holiday – if you’re prepared.
 Here you can get some tips and suggestions how to be ready for your next adventure.

 Tips for the best outdoor experience with guided hikes in Switzerland